 What Can Companies Do To Minimize Their Independent Contractor Misclassification Exposure?

 Companies that wish to retain an independent contractor business model generally opt for restructuring, re-documenting, and re-implementing their independent contractor relationships.
 While not all companies can eliminate most control and direction over workers treated as 1099ers, the overwhelming number can effectively restructure their independent contractor relationships to comply with federal and most state laws.
-The IC Diagnostics™ process provides the means to stress-test the independent contractor relationship.
+A process such as IC Diagnostics™ provides the means to stress-test the independent contractor relationship.
 If it can be effectively restructured to comply with such laws, the next step in the process is re-documentation.
 What seems like a simple act of dotting your i’s and crossing your t’s, though, is anything but; indeed, many independent contractor statutes and most judicial and administrative decisions in this area are often counter-intuitive.

 Lastly, the implementation of a legitimate IC relationship is essential.
-As shown in the Uber case, even when its contractual provisions were drafted in a manner intended to be consistent with independent contractor laws, evidence was introduced in setback #1 that it failed to strictly follow in practice the contractual limitations on direction and control it had put into its independent contractor agreements.
+As shown in the Uber case, even when its contractual provisions were drafted in a manner intended to be consistent with independent contractor laws, evidence was introduced in setback #1 that suggested that it failed to strictly follow in practice the contractual limitations on direction and control it had put into its independent contractor agreements.
 There is no reason, however, why a company committed to complying with independent contractor laws cannot, when exercising both rigor and restraint, implement and carry out in practice an enhanced independent contractor relationship.

 Written by Richard Reibstein.